 - InuMimi again, for providing me information on Pokemon Cards and keeping me updated in that area.

 - The very helpful Ancient Mew Version Guide on eBay.

 - Kumori's Mew collection and Armaina's Mew and Mewtwo collection.

-- >Gemma again, for all her high quality and panoramic screenshots, and for adapting my personality into a character in her awesome fanfiction, Rebirth.
+- Gemma again, for all her high quality and panoramic screenshots, and for making me a character in her awesome fanfiction, Rebirth

 - I must thank everyone who has ever provided me with scans or photographs of their delicate drama booklets over the years, including Peanutbuttermewtwo, Pixen, Rosy, and Mondu.

 - Mondu again, for allowing me to re-post the translation he paid for of the Birth of Mewtwo CD Drama.

 - Serebii.net and Bulbapedia, for always being on the ball with Pokemon info and news.
 I've swiped a lot of icons, screenshots, scans, and the like from them, and even though I usually don't feel a need to credit such things, I'd still like to thank them for being such an informative sites and for posting so much.

 - And like I just said, probably tons of other people who I fear are angry and sad for not being mentioned... *runs and hides*

 Sorry for boring the heck out of you.
 Thanks for reading this far!